alanv72/Chinese-Diesel-Heater-Advanaced-Thermostat-Temperature-Controller/README.md

+Added some error handling and frontend alerts.
+Disabled control when coms are down.

 Added rename fuciontality.
 Set default name to heater-therm.

 Some fixes to saving and loading historical data from spiffs.
 Updated layout of some buttons on the webinterface.